 Here are three tips to improve your communication skills and your ability to gain rapport when you cold call a prospect or follow-up on a marketing lead:

-- Ask a question bearing on time.
 Ask your contact if it’s a good time for them to have a conversation.
 They’ll appreciate the fact that you respect their time.
 If it isn’t a good time, scheduled a meeting at a future date.

-- Ask for a meeting, not an appointment.
 You make appointments with your doctor, your dentist, and your lawyer.
 When you make an appointment, it involves money leaving your hands and receiving pain in return.
 You want to be a consultant for your clients and bring some sanity to their lives.
 You don’t want prospect to lump you with the group that takes money and delivers pain.
 Regardless of the veracity of this association, it is the unconscious perception.
 In marketing and sales, perception is reality.
 Ask for a meeting.

-- Talk about something that interests them.
 If you are “cold calling”, you’ll have a harder time talking about their interests.
 So do some investigative legwork before you call.
 But if you are following up on a marketing lead, then you already have something that’s of interest to them.
 They opted into your marketing program for a reason.
 They downloaded your white paper, signed up for your newsletter or checked a box stating that they wanted your speaking schedule.
 Politely ask them the reason for requesting your documentation.

 Final Thoughts on Communication Skills and Cold Calling